Jack-19/Fast-Lane-Detailing/README.md

 ## Structure
 The structure of my project is slightly different from most others I found when carrying out research.
-It mmostly differs from only having one page rather than links to various pages.
+It mostly differs from only having one page rather than links to various pages.
 I found by creating different sections
 and creating links enabled the page to load quicker.
 This also enables quick navigation throughout the project rather than
 loading pages each time a link is used.
 I believe this creates a better user experience and makes the project easy to use.
+Each section is designed to fill the screen height up to 100% this encourages the user to scroll and see more information which they may have missed.
+I feel this could possibly encourage a new user to make a booking or enquire about a service.

 ## Testing
 - Devtools